nearform/openshift-ansible/reference-architecture/gce-cli/README.md

 ./gcloud.sh
 ```

+### Static inventory
+To create a static inventory to used for other Ansible playbooks visit [Creating a static inventory](../gce-ansible/README.md)

 ### Tearing down the infrastructure

 If you want to tear down the infrastructure to start over with differrent settings, or just to clean up the resources, you can use `--revert` option: